nammoooo/Diversity/README.md

 [Mimmitkoodaa](https://mimmitkoodaa.ohjelmistoebusiness.fi/) - Aims to increase gender equality in the Finnish software industry.

 [Female Tech Leaders](https://www.femaletechleaders.org/) - Empowering women in tech and leadership roles.

+[Portuguese Women in Tech](https://www.portuguesewomenintech.com/) - Launched to support women in technology by providing visibility, networking, mentorship.

+[Czechitas]https://www.czechitas.cz/en - A non-profit organization work to increase diversity in IT and to fight for a higher level of digital proficiency among women and in the new generation.